 The project aims at leveraging physical activity rates by combining sport, physical activity and mobility.

-The concept of HEMA is to associate moments of practicing and grassroots sport to specific discussions and studies around ways of implementation of PA and mobility in EU workplaces.
+The concept of HEMA is to combine sport practice and grassroots sport with talks and studies about the implementation of PA and mobility in EU workplaces.

-One major aspect of HEMA legacy will concern the development and transfer of specific and adapted programs to EU workplaces to help them implementing concrete sport and mobility activities at work.
+One major aspect of HEMA’s legacy is the development and transfer of adapted programmes to EU workplaces to help them implement tangible sport and mobility activities at work.

-The innovation methodology of HEMA is to associate physical activity to mobility schemes within the company.
+The innovative methodology of HEMA is to associate physical activity to mobility schemes within the company.
 Several activities will be implemented in order to leverage levels of PA and mobility at work :

-A state of play and diagnostic regarding the levels of PA and mobility at work in Europe
+Overview and diagnosis of the levels of PA and mobility at work in Europe

-A survey targeted to employers and employees to identify major levers and brakes
+Surveys targeted to employers and employees to identify major push and pull factors

 A pilot test implemented during three months in three countries Belgium, France and Latvia

-A digital connected challenge for employees to measure their number of steps by walking, cycling or running
+A digital connected challenge for employees to count their steps by walking, cycling or running

 A conference in Brussels to discuss how to combine PA and mobility schemes